Natural Sciences · Engineering · Mathematics · Economics

 A selective and academically rigorous programme for exceptional 15-18 years old high school students.
 Adopting small group teaching, each academic track will enrol less than 15 outstanding students.

-Students of this official programme will experience Cambridge's renowned collegiate system just like our undergraduate, by staying at Peterhouse, the oldest college of Cambridge, with a diverse global community of professors and students.
+Students will experience Cambridge’s renowned collegiate system just like our undergraduate, by staying at Peterhouse, the oldest college of Cambridge, with a diverse global community of professors and students.

 This programme simulates four Cambridge undergraduate studies.
 You can select from Natural Sciences, Engineering, Economics, or Mathematics track, complemented by study in AI.
 You will also complete a super-curriculars focused capstone project supervised by Cambridge faculty – the kind of deep, curious academic exploration top university worldwide love to see in future students.